Lombiq/Orchard-Azure-Application-Insights/Readme.md

 ```

+> ⚠ Use of QuickPulseTelemetryModuleAuthenticationApiKey is deprecated and will be officially unsupported starting September 30, 2025.
+See [Entra Authentication](#entra-authentication) for more information.

 See the [`ApplicationInsightsOptions` class](Lombiq.Hosting.Azure.ApplicationInsights/ApplicationInsightsOptions.cs) for all options and details.
-We recommend configuring at least `QuickPulseTelemetryModuleAuthenticationApiKey`.

 Note that while telemetry from background tasks is collected in form of dependency operations it'll be collected even if `EnableDependencyTrackingTelemetryModule` is `false`.

 If you use the security defaults from [Lombiq Helpful Libraries - Orchard Core Libraries - Security](https://github.com/Lombiq/Helpful-Libraries/blob/dev/Lombiq.HelpfulLibraries.OrchardCore/Docs/Security.md), then the security headers necessary to use Application Insight's client-side tracking will automatically be added.

+### Entra Authentication

+Starting September 30, 2025, authentication using API keys is no longer supported.
+Instead, you'll have to set up Entra Authentication.

+To set up Entra Authentication follow the steps that most closely match your situation over at [Microsoft Entra authentication for Application Insights](https://learn.microsoft.com/en-us/azure/azure-monitor/app/azure-ad-authentication?tabs=net)

+Once Entra Authentication is set up and the ConnectionString has been properly set, live metrics should be flowing in.

 ### Using collected data